 If you are considering an abortion or have recently had an abortion, you may have some questions about when it is “safe” to have sex again following the procedure.
 How long do you have to wait to have sex after an abortion?
 Are there different waiting periods for a surgical abortion than the abortion pill (medication abortion)?
-Along with the physical considerations of sex after an abortion, there also may be some emotional factors to take into account.
+What are the physical considerations of sex after an abortion?
+Are there some emotional factors to take into account?

 When Is it Safe to Have Sex Following an Abortion?

 Regardless of which abortion procedure you’ve had, you should be provided with a list of at-home care instructions and emergency contacts in case any issues arise.
 Each woman’s recovery time varies, and it’s best to give yourself ample healing time before resuming sexual activities.
 You will want to pay attention to your body, rest as needed, and follow the post-procedure care and recovery recommendations.

 It is normal to experience some bleeding and cramping following an abortion procedure.
 However, these side effects can last anywhere from a few days to two weeks, and may cause discomfort during and after sexual activity.
 Whether a surgical or a medication abortion, “Doctors officially recommend waiting two weeks after an abortion to have sex.”* This is especially true if you’ve had a surgical abortion, since there is an added risk of infection.
 Any post-abortion symptoms, whether severe or not, can pose physical risks if sexual activity is resumed too soon after an abortion.
 You should contact your doctor immediately if you experience more severe symptoms (see Possible Complications below).